 There is currently a lack of consensus on the fitness advantages of specialized vs flexible foraging.
 Importantly, we have limited information on the ecological contexts - except for competition - that favour specialization over flexibility.
 This is reflected in the literature showing contrasting results in the links between specialization and fitness.
 For instance, some studies report increasing benefits of specialization (Patrick and Weimerskirch 2014b, Pintor et al. 2014, van den Bosch et al. 2019), some report that flexible foraging has greater benefits (Paull et al. 2012, Manlick et al. 2021), and others find equal benefits depending on timescales (Woo et al. 2008, Potier et al. 2015).
 While quantifying the fitness consequences of specialization is a daunting task, in predator-prey systems, some clues indicate that fluctuations in the predictability of prey encounters throughout a predator’s lifetime may be a key factor (Weimerskirch 2007, Woo et al. 2008, Chang et al. 2017, Phillips et al. 2017, Courbin et al. 2018).
-The resource-predictability hypothesis argues that when resources are predictable, individual specialists should have higher delivery rates by reducing the energy and time required to search for and handle prey.
+The resource-predictability hypothesis states that when resources are predictable, individual specialists should have higher delivery rates by reducing the energy and time required to search for and handle prey.
 In contrast, individual generalists should benefit when resources fluctuate, as fine adjustments to resources are key for a predator’s success and survival (Karkarey et al. 2017, Holm et al. 2019, Santoro et al. 2019).
 At the phenotypic interface, empirical evidence shows that predators often match, among other types of traits (see Kishida et al. 2006, Hanifin et al. 2008, Brousseau et al. 2018, Reimche et al. 2020), their locomotor and behavioural traits to those of their prey (Bro-Jørgensen 2013, McGhee et al. 2013, Chang et al. 2017, Szopa-Comley and Ioannou 2022).
-Yet, a recurring question that emerges from these studies is if and how the behavioural adjustments of predators reflect individual differences in experience/learning (Kelley and Magurran 2011).
+Yet, a recurring question that emerges from these studies is whether and how the behavioural adjustments of predators reflect individual differences in experience/learning (Kelley and Magurran 2011).
 Thus, uncovering the role of learning in predator-prey systems where interactions are directly monitored would enable researchers to better predict the behavioural decisions and the success of predators when they are hunting.